 - for entry in years 7 to 10, candidates take papers in Mathematics and English set by the senior school Heads of Department as well as a Moray House verbal reasoning paper, appropriate to their age group.

 - for admission to the Sixth Form, the school uses a Cognitive Abilities Test (CAT), interviews and projected GCSE grades.
-If an offer is made, to qualify for entry to the Sixth Form the normal requirement for external candidates is six passes at least at B grade and a further two passes at C grade at GCSE, whilst internal candidates must achieve five passes at least at B grade and a further two passes at C grade.
-English language and mathematics must be passed at C grade or higher.
-Grade B or higher should be achieved in any subject that is to be taken at AS level if these subjects have been taken at GCSE.
+If an offer is made, to qualify for entry to the Sixth Form the normal requirement for external candidates is six passes at least at B grade (or equivalent ) and a further two passes at C grade ( or equivalent) at GCSE, whilst internal candidates must achieve five passes at least at B grade (or equivalent) and a further two passes at C grade (or equivalent).
+English language and mathematics must be passed at C grade (or equivalent) or higher.
+Grade B or higher should be achieved in any subject that is to be taken at A level if these subjects have been taken at GCSE.
 Occasionally an external candidate may be given an offer which requires them to achieve higher GCSE grades than the normal requirement.

 Interviews: These are of two kinds: